Contact Lens Care

-Blepharitis is a common eye condition characterised by the chronic inflammation of the eyelid.
-It usually occurs on the base of the eyelashes.
-Eyelids will feel itchy and have a reddish pink appearance.
-The condition is usually the result of oil glands in the eyelid becoming blocked or bacterial infections.
+It usually occurs on the part of the eyelid where the eyelashes grow, and as a result, eyelids will feel itchy and have a reddish-pink appearance.
+The condition is most often the result of oil glands at the base of the eyelashes becoming blocked or bacterial infections.
 Alternatively, in some cases, it is the result of allergies.
-Blepharitis isn’t contagious, and serious complications from the condition are rare, although in some cases it can lead to other conditions such as dry eyes.

 What are the symptoms of blepharitis?

 Symptoms may include:

 - swollen eyelids

 - sore eyes

 - Crusting at the roots of the lashes

 - The condition typically affects both eyes, but one eye can be much more affected than the other.